(I Can't Get No) Satisfaction: Otis Redding

 Otis Redding recorded a rendition of "Satisfaction" for his album Otis Blue/Otis Redding Sings Soul, released in 1965.
 Redding claimed that he did not know the lyrics of the song.
 "I use a lot of words different than the Stones' version," he noted.
 "That's because I made them up."
 Of that session, Steve Cropper said, "...if you ever listened to the record you can hardly understand the lyrics, right?
 I set down to a record player and copied down what I thought the lyrics were and I handed Otis a piece of paper and before we got through with the cut, he threw the paper on the floor and that was it."
 Music writer Robert Christgau described it as an "anarchic reading" of the Stones' original.
 Redding's soul-style arrangement featured horns playing the main riff, as Keith Richards had originally intended.
 In 2003, Ronnie Wood noted that the Rolling Stones' later concert renditions of the number reflect Redding's interpretation.
+Redding performed the song in June 1967 at the Monterey International Pop Festival.